R345, Information Technology Resource Security

 3.17.
 User: Any person, including faculty members, staff members, students, patients and anyone else such as contractors, consultants, interns, and temporary employees, who accesses and uses institutional IT Resources.

 R345-4.
 Policy: Each institution and its colleges, departments, and divisions, shall take measures to protect Personally Identifiable Information that is stored, processed or transmitted using IT Resources under their control.
-Institutions should adopt these measures as needed and review their security methods with the ISO at regular intervals to ensure they are using best practices.
+Institutions will adopt these measures and review their security methods with the ISO at regular intervals to ensure they are using best practices.

 4.1.
 Institutions shall design reasonable and appropriate security procedures to prevent unauthorized individuals or organizations from accessing IT Resources which store, process, or transmit Personally Identifiable Information.